jjnunez11/scar_nlp_survival/README.md

-# Prediction of Cancer Needs Using NLP with Physician Documents
+# Predicting a Cancer Patient's Survival Using Natural Language Processing with their First Oncologist Document

 By John-Jose Nunez